The Dirichlet Problem for the Laplacian in Lipschitz Domains Revisited: Introduction and main results

 What about if in addition the function $u$ is harmonic?
-In \cite{Dahlberg} (see also Corollary, Section 6 in \cite{Dahl}), the authors proved the following property: Let $u$ be a harmonic function in $\Omega$ that vanishes at some point $\textit{\textbf x}_0\in \Omega$, then
+In \cite{Dahl}, see Corollary, Section 6, the author proved the following property: let $\textit{\textbf x}_0$ a fixed point in $\Omega$, then there exists a constant $C > 0$ such that if $u$ is a harmonic function in $\Omega$ and vanishes at $\textit{\textbf x}_0$, then

+In \cite{Dahlberg}, the authors showed in the same context, see pages 1428 and 1429, but with different proof, a result close to the one mentioned above: there exists $C > 0$ such that

+without any specification of spaces of such function and with unjustified formal calculations.
+Here $S(u)$ is the area integral of $u$ and $\delta$ is an adaptative distance to the boundary, equivalent to the distance $\varrho$ to the boundary $\Gamma$.